johnkm516/Craft-Frontend-Editor/README.md

     }
     */
     //I hard-coded the data access here, but you can add another component customizer in the sidebar to access data during runtime, or parse the input GraphQL query.
-    //It all depends on your resolver and what your query result looks like. columns={data.Auth_findManyUser.map((element: any) => (
+    //It all depends on your resolver and what your query result looks like.lastName columns={data.Auth_findManyUser.map((element: any) => (
         Object.keys(element).map(key => {
         return { field: key, width: 150 }